JingfeiPeng/NoteDown/README.md

 ### Application Usage

 By default, we create a NoteTaker folder in the user's directory to save the user's notes.
+See the "userInstructionGuide.mp4" for a full user instruction guide.
+The key features are explained below:

 #### Color theme